 Some directories purge inactive listings.
 If you haven’t logged in or updated your listing in years, the directory might remove it or mark it as unclaimed.
 Log into your major directory accounts at least twice a year to keep them active.

 The temptation to blast your business information to 500 directories is strong.
 Services promise to submit your business to hundreds of directories for a small fee.
-Resist this temptation.
+Resist it.

-Mass directory submissions often include low-quality, spammy directories that provide zero value and potentially harm your SEO.
-Search engines are sophisticated enough to recognise patterns of unnatural citation building.
+Mass directory submissions often include low-quality, spammy directories that provide zero value and can harm your SEO.
+Search engines are good enough now to recognise patterns of unnatural citation building.

 Focus on directories that matter: high domain authority, relevant to your industry, actually used by real people.
 Fifty quality citations beat 500 rubbish ones every single time.

-You don’t need to do everything manually.
-Smart tools can automate much of the citation building and management process, freeing your time for other aspects of your business.
+You don’t need to do everything by hand.
+Smart tools can automate much of the citation building and management, freeing your time for other parts of your business.

 Moz Local is the go-to tool for many businesses.
 It submits your information to major data aggregators and directories, monitors citation accuracy, and alerts you to inconsistencies.
-Pricing starts around £10-15 monthly for a single location.
+Pricing starts around GBP 10-15 monthly for a single location.

-BrightLocal offers comprehensive citation building and tracking.
+BrightLocal offers citation building and tracking.
 Their citation builder submits to 50+ directories, and their citation tracker monitors hundreds more for accuracy.
 They also provide local ranking reports and review monitoring.
-Plans start at around £30 monthly.
+Plans start at around GBP 30 monthly.

-Yext is the enterprise solution—powerful but pricey.
+Yext is the enterprise solution, powerful but pricey.
 They maintain direct integrations with hundreds of directories and can push updates instantly.
-For multi-location businesses or those serious about citation management, Yext delivers value despite costing £200+ monthly.
+For multi-location businesses or those serious about citation management, Yext delivers value despite costing GBP 200+ monthly.

 Whitespark specialises in local SEO and offers citation building services rather than software.
-Their team manually submits your business to relevant directories, ensuring quality over automation.
-This hands-on approach costs more (£250-500 for initial citation building) but delivers better results for competitive markets.
+Their team manually submits your business to relevant directories, focusing on quality over automation.
+This hands-on approach costs more (GBP 250-500 for initial citation building) but delivers better results in competitive markets.

 Before building new citations, audit existing ones.
 BrightLocal’s Citation Tracker scans 70+ directories for your business and reports on accuracy and consistency.
-The scan costs around £15-20 and reveals problems you didn’t know existed.
+The scan costs around GBP 15-20 and reveals problems you didn’t know existed.

 Moz Local includes a free citation audit that checks major directories and data aggregators.
-It’s less comprehensive than paid tools but sufficient for most small businesses.
+It’s less comprehensive than paid tools but enough for most small businesses.

-For DIY audits, simply Google your business name in quotes along with your city and review the results.
+For DIY audits, just Google your business name in quotes along with your city and review the results.
 This manual approach costs nothing but time.

 Once citations are built, monitor them for changes or issues.
 Google Alerts can notify you when your business is mentioned online.
 Set up alerts for your business name, address, and phone number.